 CW Settings

 1. If you have existing companies set up in ConnectWise, do they have the e-automate customer number in either the account ID field or the company ID field?
 Existing customers need to be linked between the two systems prior to testing to ensure no duplicate companies are created in ConnectWise.
-See more details on the customer mapping here.
+Customer mapping details.

 2. Create the custom field ZCJ_OnHoldCode in ConnectWise to store the on-hold code from e-automate.
-Details on how to create that field are here.
+Create CW custom field for on hold code.

 3. Create the custom fields in ConnectWise to store the sales rep's name and email address.
-Details on how to create those are here.
+Details on the sales rep custom fields in CW.

 Subscribe to Alerts